tcltk/tcl/doc/markdown/StringObj.md

 : Maximum number of bytes to be appended.

 [\*ellipsis]{.carg .in type="const char"}
 : Suffix to append when the limit leads to string truncation.
-If NULL is passed then the suffix .QW "..." is used.
+If NULL is passed then the suffix "..." is used.

 [\*format]{.carg .in type="const char"}
 : Format control string including % conversion specifiers.